 Email email@example.com if you have any questions about the cover or would like to request a replacement copy of the policy booklet.

 The policy cover and premium charged is based on owner occupation.
-If you let your flat to others you need to do this formally - through an 'assured short hold tenancy agreement'.
+If you let your flat to others you need to do this formally - through a periodic or fixed term standard occupation contract.
 You’ll need to advise our Legal Department of the agreement without delay, if you haven’t already done so.

 Pay your leaseholder charge